ddd356/docker_broker/README.md

 ```
 The last request will be cancelled because of low credits.

-## Look a result at Postgre database
+## Look at result in a Postgre database
 Use db's container CLI.

 1. Connect to the database